 Pawtucket Police Officer Mark Ramos did knowingly and willingly take property from a home where the police did not have a warrant to search and without the proper warrant(s) to seize a cell phone.
 Det.
 Mark Ramos admits that while in Mr. Colebut’s home without without a warrant that Detective Hans Cute told him to take the mobile phones and he took the property without a search warrant.

-BCI Officer Mark Ramos and the Pawtucket Police did trespass and improperly seize property from a home without a serach warrant.
+BCI Officer Mark Ramos did submit DNA to CODIS with false information and did trespass and improperly seize property from a home without a Search Warrant and did gain access to a corpse in the ER under false pretenses.
 This conduct was unreasonable and violated Pawtucket Police Department policy, the Rhode Island laws and both state and federal constitutions.